petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize.md

 ## Team Management

-Liferay Cloud allows collaboration in projects through teams so more people can manage and contribute to your projects as necessary.
+With Liferay Cloud, you can collaborate in projects with your team to distribute the work as necessary.
 Invite members to your team and grant them different permissions with [roles](./manage-and-optimize/environment-teams-and-roles.md).

 ![Invite members to your team and grant them different permissions with roles.](./manage-and-optimize/environment-teams-and-roles/images/01.png)